 First of all we will take all the information required to apply for the mortgage (for example name, address, date of birth, your current residential address).
 Next we will talk you through the application process, explaining each step in plain terms.

-Following that we will search for the most suitable mortgage deal available, as we are representative of the whole market for mortgages.
+Following that we will search for the most suitable mortgage deal available, as we are representative of the whole market for first charge mortgages.

 Next we will let you know what is available to you (subject to credit searches), and advise you on the best deal for you and your circumstances.